ArcherYuePan/ArcherYuePan.github.io/content/ongoing/ongoing4/index.md

 ---
-title: "The Impact of Efficiency Ratios on Marketing Decision-Making"
+title: "The Impact of Using a Non-native Language on Prosocial Decisions"
 authors:
 - Marie Ozanne
 - Xinlian Zhang